High school transcripts are now being used to help determine proper placement of students

-Note that English 100 with a grade of C or high is the prerequisite for English 110,
+Note that English 100 or 105 with a grade of C or higher is the prerequisite for English

-Other English/Literature transfer courses are those numbered below 800; other English/Literature
+English/Literature transfer courses are those numbered below 800; English/Literature

 Non-Transfer courses are those numbered 800 or above.

-The following English courses are pass-bearing but not degree-applicable, which
+The following English courses are credit-bearing but not degree-applicable, which